yarqui/yarqui/README.md

 # 🖖Hey there!
 I'm Yaroslav.
-But let's keep it simple — just call me Yar.
+But let's keep it simple - just call me Yaro.
 Trust me, your tongue will thank you! 🫠

 ---